DanielClarinda/particulas/README.md

-Add a git of project
+Add a GIF of project